How to File for Chapter 7 Bankruptcy

 Filing Your Papers

 To begin a Chapter 7 bankruptcy case, you must complete a packet of forms and file them with the bankruptcy court in your area.
-Many filers are shocked to see the long list of documents that might be required in a Chapter 7 case, particularly after Congress added even more paperwork requirements in the most recent revision of the bankruptcy law.
+Many filers are shocked to see the long list of documents required in a Chapter 7 case.
 But don’t be alarmed: Many of these forms require very little time and effort to fill in, and most filers won’t have to complete them all.
 Just take things one step at a time, following the detailed instructions in Ch.
 6, and you’ll do just fine.

 The Voluntary Petition